aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 ### Fill in the requirements for your work

-If you want to show your work in the exhibition, please submit requiremnets for your work [in MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1111345&forceview=1).
+If you want to show your work in the exhibition, please submit requirements for your work [in MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1111345&forceview=1).

 ### Winter Demo Day 2023